CEUCheck - Nursing CEU Requirements and TrackingCEUCheck

 Must maintain current NBCRNA certification

+In context.
 Vermont does not require general CE for RN license renewal.
-Compared to neighboring states, New Hampshire requires 30 hours, while Massachusetts requires 15 hours.
+Compared with neighbors, New Hampshire requires 30 hours, while Massachusetts requires 15 hours.
 As a Nurse Licensure Compact state, Vermont allows nurses to practice across state lines with a multistate license.

-Be prepared if Vermont audits your CE compliance.
+Be ready if Vermont audits your CE compliance.

 (802) 828-2396